Default download speed settings of uTorrent are acceptable for the average user.

 File consolidation and completion will take longer times.
 If you have all the time in the world, keep a long queue.
 But if it is download speed that you are looking to improve, a smaller queue will accomplish it.

 To adjust the queuing settings, go to Options > Preferences > Queuing.

 A low “Maximum number of active torrents” will ensure a steady download speed.
 To ensure at least two active downloads and one upload, go for a 2:1 download/upload ratio.
 But remember never to limit uploads too much.
 In the example picture, from three active “upload/downloads”, two of them will be a guaranteed download.

 But everything is in relation to your speed.
 With 500Mbps you can use a 1:1 ratio and go for 20 active upload/downloads.

 To override queue settings, “Force start” a torrent download.
 Force starting a torrent allows bypassing any rules already set in the uTorrent app.
 For example, if there is a queue limit to 3 downloads and you need to download the fourth torrent without changing configuration, then force starting is a way to bypass the rules.

 Individual Torrent Bandwidth Allocation.

-If you have more torrents downloading at the same time and you want a specific torrent to be prioritised.
-You can right click the downloading torrent, go to Bandwidth Allocation and choose your specific priority.
+If you have more torrents downloading at the same time and you want a specific torrent to be prioritized.
+You can right-click the downloading torrent, go to Bandwidth Allocation and choose your specific priority.